lauripe/lauripe.github.io/docs/_posts/2022-04-01-security-basics-h1.markdown

     - The JavaScript program on the linked website took advantage of the bug in WebKit, and was able to write an executable code on the phone
         - Phases 2 and 3 in Kill Chain - Weaponization and Delivery
 - [CVE-2016-4655](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2016-4655) The kernel in Apple iOS before 9.3.5 allows attackers to obtain sensitive information from memory
     - As Apple devices won't allow execution of any foreign code without jailbreaking, the second and third step did just that.
-By using two vuneralibities unknown to Apple at that point of time, the  and installed the launched the Pegasus software on the device.
+By using two vuneralibities unknown to Apple at that point of time, the exploit jailbroke the device, and then installed and started the Pegasus software on it.
         - Phases 4 and 5 in Kill Chain - Exploitation and Installation
 - [CVE-2016-4656](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2016-4656) The kernel in Apple iOS before 9.3.5 allows attackers to execute arbitrary code in a privileged context
     - After being deployed, the Pegasus software itself doesn't rely on any exploits but works with the phones inbuilt features instead